 Sadolin Wet Wood Decking Stain Review

-This stain is available online by clicking here, or any Crown Decorating Centre, in a handful of pre-mixed colours.
-The current shelf-price is around £40 for 2.5L, which means you’re paying roughly £16 per litre.
+This stain is available online by clicking here, or from any Crown Decorating Centre, in a handful of pre-mixed colours.
+The current shelf price is around £40 for 2.5L, which means you are paying roughly £16 per litre.
 The coverage per litre is good, so a 2.5L tin goes a long way.

-Sadolin Wet Wood Decking Stain has a recoat time of around 4-6 hours, but this depends heavily on conditions.
+Sadolin Wet Wood Decking Stain has a recoat time of around four to six hours, but this depends heavily on conditions.
 You should apply generous coats when using a stain, as it is designed to penetrate deep into the timber to protect it.

 My Sadolin Wet Wood Decking Stain Review

-To say I was a little bit dubious about this product would be an understatement!
-I didn’t have much faith in water-based decking stains anyway, let alone one which claims to penetrate the timber in wet conditions!
+To say I was a little dubious about this product would be an understatement!
+I did not have much faith in water-based decking stains anyway, let alone one that claims to penetrate timber in wet conditions!

 Advertisement

-Straight away I tested this product to the max by wetting tanalised decking with a hosepipe, then applying a generous coat of the Sadolin Wet Wood Decking Stain.
+Straight away, I tested this product to the max by wetting tanalised decking with a hosepipe and then applying a generous coat of Sadolin Wet Wood Decking Stain.
 It glides on when you’re applying it to a wet surface and still has great opacity.
 I was still dubious, but pleasantly surprised.

-I still assumed it wouldn’t penetrate the timber.
-How could it if the wood was already saturated??
+I still assumed it would not penetrate the timber.
+How could it if the wood was already saturated?
 I waited a couple of days and then tried to scrape it off with my keys.
-I can confirm it adhered to the deck brilliantly by penetrating deep into the wood.
+I can confirm that it adhered to the deck brilliantly by penetrating deep into the wood.

 Sadolin Wet Wood Decking Stain Review